Trains, Railroads, and the Huntington Family Business

 “Some private cars are jewel boxes on wheels.
 The ‘San Marino’, a 1916 Pullman-built car, looks stately in a red coat of paint with gold stripes.
 The rear platform’s candy-striped awning [red & white] awning & polished brass railing add a dash of old-fashioned charm.
 The 82 ft. long car is partitioned into eight rooms.
 Built for railroad man & art collector, Henry Huntington, it still has its original Black forest walnut paneling, brass beds, & nickel silver sinks, & ornate fixtures that were standard in the luxury cars that George Pullman first began producing in the 1860’s.”
 Document: http://www.smithsonian.mag.si.edu

-We also know that Huntington’s private railroad car “San Marino” had 3-4 bedrooms, bathrooms, a sitting room, & a dining room that could sit 12 guests.
-Room for 3 employees (train porters, tain cook, & assistants to the Huntingtons) & sleeping quarters & bathrooms for them, also.
-So this private car slept 5 people & the rest of the Huntington’s entourage slept in the “San Marino II”, This 2nd car was filled with many provisions, food, and treasures that Mrs. Huntington’s might have purchased on her journey.
-Maybe a new French painting or tablecloth or napkins, fine bone china or porcelains.
+We also know that Huntington’s private railroad car “San Marino” had 3-4 bedrooms, bathrooms, a sitting-room, & a dining-room that could sit 12 guests.
+Room for 3 employees (train porters, train cook(s), & assistants to the Huntingtons) & sleeping quarters & bathrooms for them, also.
+So this private car slept 5 people & the rest of the Huntington’s entourage slept in the “San Marino II” private railroad car.

 6 days cross-country, on a train from San Marino Ranch to New York City:

 Mr. H. E. Huntington train schedule (below), either typed up by HEH or his social secretary, Mr. George Hapgood.
 Dated in the year 1921, it was unusual that HEH was traveling east from NYC to SMR in late June.
-Edwards (HEH) and Belle were usually abroad a Cunard Ocean Liner to Europe in June for the summertimes.
+Edwards (HEH) and Belle were usually abroad a Cunard Ocean Liner to Europe in June for the summertime.
 It was the usually stops I’ve seen in their travels like New Orleans and Savannah GA & Texas to visit Arabella’s family.

 Itinerary for Mr. H. E. Huntington (R.R. schedule from LA to NYC)

+Mr. H.E.
+Huntington train Itinerary From LA to NYC.
 Document: HEH Collection HEH Box 198 (uncat) Huntington Library, San Marino CA. Nancy Note: Train from Los Angeles to NYC.
 It tooks exactly 6 days for H.E.
 Huntington to travel from San Marino Ranch to No. 2 57th Street in New York City.

 Timeline of trains & the Huntingtons: